Vittorio Grigolo: Early life

+Grigolo made his debut at the Royal Opera House in 2010 as Des Grieux in Manon, going on to sing Faust, the Duke in Rigoletto, Rodolfo in La bohème, Nemorino in L'elisir d'amore, Werther, and Cavaradossi in Tosca.
+In August 2013 he took part in the first “Concert de Paris” on the Champ de Mars, performing before more than 800,000 spectators.

+He made his role debut as Manrico in Il Trovatore in Barcelona in November 2021 and "commanded the stage".

 Allegations of inappropriate behavior

 In September 2019 Grigolo was dismissed firstly by the Royal Opera House Covent Garden on the grounds of inappropriate behavior during the Royal Opera's tour in Japan.
 His contracts with the Metropolitan Opera were subsequently also cancelled.